yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+The list is empty.

+  Use case ends.

-The given index is invalid.
+* 1b.
+The student ID is invalid.

-    * 1a1.
+    * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid.

+      Use case resumes from step 1.

+* 1c.
+The given Student ID is not in the list.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated Student ID.

+      Steps 1c1 - 1c2 repeat until the Student ID is one found in the list.

       Use case resumes at step 1.

-* 1b.
+* 1d.
 Details missing in input.

-    * 1b1.
+    * 1d1.
 CadetHQ shows an error message.
+    * 1d2.
+User makes request again with updated details.

+      Steps 1d1 - 1d2 repeat until the details are complete.

       Use case resumes at step 1.

 ___

-**Use case: list all students**

-**MSS**

-1. User requests to list students
-2. CadetHQ shows a list of persons

-    Use case ends.

-___

-**Use case: sort all students by exam score**
+**Use case: UC14 - Sort all students by exam score**

 **MSS**